U.S. Fed to let bank leverage exemption expire this month, will review rule

 The Fed said it would, however, launch a formal review of the capital rule, known as the “supplementary leverage ratio,” due to concerns it is no longer functioning as intended as a result of the central bank’s emergency COVID-19 monetary policy measures.

-Shares of the largest U.S. banks dropped in pre-market trading immediately following the Fed’s announcement.
-By mid-morning, JPMorgan Chase & Co was down 3.4% and shares of Bank of America Corp were down 2.6% and Citigroup Inc were down 1.4%.
+Shares of the largest U.S. banks fell on Friday.
+By mid-morning, JPMorgan Chase & Co’s shares were down 3.4%, Bank of America Corp’s were down 2.6% and Citigroup Inc was down 1.4%.

 “Wall Street bank stocks will get punished because now they will have to put more money aside,” Edward Moya, senior market analyst at foreign exchange brokerage Oanda, said in an email.